TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP5306/MH-CD42/Portable Emergency Light/README.md

 * **Charger/Discharger:**
   [MH-CD42](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip5306/mh-cd42/) takes a 1S LiIon battery and produces 2.4A output at 5V (12W).
 It can also charge the battery at a maximum rate of 2.1A which is perfect for the size of battery pack (0.25C).
 * **Boost Converter:**
   Instead of a traditional bulky boost converter I opted for an affordable modern *IP2326* power management chip that is readily available on boards such as **LX LISC**.
-While this IC was designed as a 2/3S charger, it can also be used as a simple boost converter and yields impressive 1.5-2A (15W input).
+While this IC was designed as a 2/3S charger, it can also be used as a simple boost converter and yields impressive 1.5-2A (15W input) at around 12V.

 <img src="images/comet_haensch_emergency_wirelessbottom_t.webp" width="70%" height="70%" />